Mother of 6-year-old boy killed in O.C. road rage incident speaks as family offers reward to help catch shooter

 “It’s every mother’s worst nightmare,” said Alexis Cloonan.
 “She had to hold him while he was dying.
 No mother should have to go through that.”

-The daughter reiterated that that her mother hasn’t been doing well since Aiden was killed.
+The daughter reiterated that her mother hasn’t been doing well since Aiden was killed.

 “She just keeps crying for him, ‘my baby, my baby,'” Cloonan recalled through tears.
 “She keeps yelling for him.”